JosephMcGrath/josephmcgrath.github.io/markdown/LiDAR_Data_and_Contours_in_QGIS_2.md

 2. Rather than 'Singleband Pseudocolor' use 'Hillshade'
 3. Most of the default settings should be fine.
    * I'd advise having the 'Azimuth' coming in from the top-left, otherwise terrain can appear inverted.
-   * You may need to play around with the 'Altitude' and 'Z Factor' (virtical exaggeration) setting, particularly in hilly areas.
+   * You may need to play around with the 'Altitude' and 'Z Factor' (vertical exaggeration) setting, particularly in hilly areas.
 4. Set the 'Blending mode' beneath the hillshade options to 'Multiply'
 5. Press ok.
 6. Make sure that the hillshade layer is above the pseudocolour layer in the legend.